Anzac Day Service – April 25, 2019 | 9:00 am Windsor War Memorial Park | 311 Lutwyche Road & Roblane Street | Windsor

 There she sits in all her splendour, in direct line of view of the busy traffic-stream of a major road and yet, possibly because it has been there for more than a century, it has become part of the scenery and goes largely unnoticed.

-It’s beside the Albion quarry that once supplied the colony with stone – porphyry or Brisbane tuff as it was better known – which of course was the natural choice of building material.
+It’s beside the old Windsor quarry that once supplied the colony with stone – porphyry or Brisbane tuff as it was better known – which of course was the natural choice of building material.

 Sandstone blocks around the doors and windows add the character.